jamesscottbrown/list-of-liquids/README.md

 You will then be able to use List of Liquids by opening the URL `http://localhost:5000/` in your web-browser.

-Alternative, to run in devleopment mode, run:
+Alternatively, to run in development mode, run:

     docker-compose -f docker-compose.dev.yml build
     docker-compose -f docker-compose.dev.yml up